Progressive Multi-Modality Learning for Inverse Protein Folding: Related Work

 \section{Related Work}

-The research of protein engineering based on deep learning has attracted more and more attention~\cite{huang2023data,huang2023protein,hu2022protein,liu2023co,hu2023learning}.
-Early work on protein design primarily relied on using an energy function that directly models the physical basis of the protein folding state \cite{alford2017rosetta}.
-In recent years, deep learning-based approaches have gained popularity, and generative models that predict the sequences of structures have gradually replaced traditional methods, yielding superior results.
-For instance, Structured Transformer\cite{ingraham2019generative} introduced the formulation of fixed-backbone design as a conditional sequence generation problem.
-It used invariant features with GNNs and modeled each amino acid as a graph node with edges connecting spatially adjacent amino acids.
-GVP-GNN \cite{jing2020learning} further improved GNNs by developing architectures with translation- and rotation-equivariance to enable geometric reasoning, highlighting the powerful structural representation of the geometric vector perceptron (GVP) and GNN module.
-More recently, ProteinMPNN \cite{dauparas2022robust} achieved higher-level sequence recovery on the native backbone by incorporating noise during training and it also improved inference efficiency by performing large-scale side-chain packing calculations.
+Recently, generative models for inverse protein folding have emerged gradually.
+For instance, Structured Transformer\cite{ingraham2019generative} introduced the formulation of fixed-backbone design as a conditional sequence generation problem and used invariant features with GNNs.
+GVP-GNN \cite{jing2020learning} further improved GNNs with translation- and rotation-equivariance to enable geometric reasoning, highlighting the powerful structural geometric vector perceptron (GVP).
+More recently, ProteinMPNN \cite{dauparas2022robust} achieved higher-level sequence recovery and improved inference efficiency.
 Then PiFold \cite{gao2022pifold} contained a novel residue featurizer and GNN layers to predict protein sequences in a one-shot way.
-While PiFold improves efficiency and optimizes recovery in single and short chains, it struggles with longer sequences.
-ESM-IF\cite{hsu2022learning} utilized GVP-based encoder layers to extract geometric features followed by a Transformer.
-It also employed a pseudo-data augmentation strategy that leveraged the structures of 12 million protein sequences predicted by AlphaFold2\cite{jumper2021highly}, achieving an impressive native sequence recovery.
-However, scaling up the training data by nearly three orders of magnitude significantly increases the training difficulty.
+But it struggles with longer sequences.
+ESM-IF\cite{hsu2022learning} utilized GVP-based encoder to extract geometric features followed by a Transformer.
+It also employed a data augmentation strategy with nearly 12 million pseudo-protein structures, achieving an impressive native sequence recovery.
+However, scaling up the data by mostly three orders of magnitude significantly increases the training difficulty.
 Moreover, its better performance does not extend to single and short chains.
-Overall, the existing works still exhibit limited generalization capabilities without relying on large-scale data.
-Furthermore, they do not offer a comprehensive biological plausibility analysis of the predicted protein sequences and lack interpretability.